jkurtb/Suicide_squad/README.md

-# Pursuit of happiness group project
+# Pursuit of Happiness Group Project
-Project Week
+Does money buy you happiness?

 <div align="center">